-- Due to the possibility of appeals proceedings, student work that has been assessed, with the exception of three-dimensional projects, must be retained for at least two years after the date of the exam.
-Threedimensional projects must be retained by the examiner for at least six weeks after the results have been published. - 2.
+- 1. Due to the possibility of appeals proceedings, student work that has been assessed, must be retained for at least two years after the date of the exam.
+Assessed work is in any case, but not exclusively, taken to mean: the associated examinations and the model answers and standards established in writing. - 2.
 By way of derogation of section 1, and in connection with the re-accreditation of the degree programmes, successfully completed degree audits and related papers, as well as the relevant assessment forms, must be retained for at least seven years. - 3.
+Assessed work is in any case, but not exclusively, taken to mean: the associated examinations and the model answers and standards established in writing.
 In the event that no result has been published, the period referred to in section 1 will commence on the date on which the examination is held. - 4.
 The results of exams will be retained by the Student Administration for a period of at least 10 years.